duncdrum/cbdb-data/doc/function-doc.md

   add matching attributes to the main entities.

 ### pla:patch-missing-addr
-We need to patch missing places because only a few places only exist in one location in the DB.
+We need to patch missing places because a few places only exist in one location in the DB.